Anthony Russell: Triple killer given whole-life prison sentence

 A jury also found him guilty of rape on Thursday after a retrial at Warwick Crown Court.

-The jury heard he had assaulted Ms McGregor, who was five months pregnant, just hours after she showed him a picture of her baby scan.
+The court heard he had assaulted Ms McGregor, who was five months pregnant, just hours after she showed him a picture of her baby scan.

 Mr Justice Wall told the court that whole-life orders were only for "exceptionally serious" cases.